 Erik Cruz Morales

-Erik Cruz Morales (He/Him) is an immigration activist and DACAmented professional, currently serving as the Policy and Advocacy Manager at the New Jersey Alliance for Immigrant Justice (NJAIJ).
-In this role, Erik leads comprehensive advocacy and organizing efforts across immigration, social, and racial justice campaigns.
-Before joining NJAIJ, he was a Program Associate and Philanthropy Fellow at The Fund for New Jersey, a private foundation in Princeton, NJ, supporting nonprofit organizations advocating for a range of public policy issues affecting New Jersey, including affordable housing, environmental justice, immigrant rights, racial justice, and more.
+Previously, Erik served as Policy and Advocacy Manager at the New Jersey Alliance for Immigrant Justice (NJAIJ), where he spearheaded comprehensive advocacy and lobbying strategies that contributed to the passage and implementation of major immigration and social justice reforms at the state level.
+Prior to NJAIJ, he was a Program Associate and Philanthropy Fellow at The Fund for New Jersey, a private foundation based in Princeton, where he supported nonprofit organizations advancing policy solutions in affordable housing, environmental justice, immigrant rights, and racial justice across the state.